The

 Helium

-second most abundant.
-According to some estimates helium accounts for
+the second most abundant.
+According to some estimates helium accounts

-as much as 24 percent of the Universe’s mass.
-This element is
+for as much as 24 percent of the Universe’s mass.
+This element

-also plentiful since it is a prime product of fusion nuclear reactions
+is also plentiful since it is a prime product of fusion nuclear

 The

-large does not mean that it is common on Earth.
-Helium is an element
+at large does not mean that it is common on Earth.
+Helium is an

-that fits this scenario.
-Helium only accounts for 0.00052% of the Earth’s
+element that fits this scenario.
+Helium only accounts for 0.00052%

-atmosphere and the majority of the helium harvested comes from beneath
+of the Earth’s atmosphere and the majority of the helium harvested

-the ground being extracted from minerals or tapped gas deposits.
-This
+comes from beneath the ground being extracted from minerals or tapped

-makes it one of the rarest elements of any form on the planet.
+gas deposits.
+This makes it one of the rarest elements of any form

 Hydrogen